ilijapet/smartCOOP_project_plain_javascript_version/smartCOOP/README.md

 ## Compile and test
 <hr>
-To compile and test project localy just type in project root directory:
+To compile and test project locally just type in project root directory:

     $ brownie compile
     $ brownie test